 It’s as though I’m taking baby steps, but they add up quickly and the effects manifest as small miracles in my life now.
 Through mindfulness practice, I’ve learned to become more aware of how anger and other negative emotions arise, exist, and dissipate.
 This awareness slows the process down.
 Because of this, I’m no longer overwhelmed by anger and rage.
 When the process slows down, I can see it developing, which allows me to have choice in how I respond (or not) to these feelings.
 I’m no longer a victim because I am finally developing the self-control that has eluded me for so long.

 As I develop mindfulness in thought and action, I find that compassion and responsibility arise simultaneously.
-I really don’t believe it can be otherwise, and I’m glad for this change in my life.
-It took me a long time to really accept responsibility for killing those two young men.
-I’m not the volatile, violent person I was in my youth, and never will be again.
+I don’t believe it can be otherwise, and I’m glad for this change in my life.
+It took me a long time to accept responsibility for killing those two young men.
+I’m not the volatile, violent person I was in my youth and never will be again.
 At the same time, I’m also very aware that I can never change the past.
 I can never bring back the lives that I brought to an end.
-I can never take away the pain and suffering I brought to the families of the people I killed and for that I feel remorse.
+I can never take away the pain and suffering I brought to the families of the people I killed, and for that I feel remorse.

-Now what I can do is practice and develop mindful awareness of how my thoughts, words, and actions positively or negatively affect other people’s lives now and in the future.
+Now I can practice and develop mindful awareness of how my thoughts, words, and actions positively or negatively affect other people’s lives now and in the future.
 Meditation and mindfulness practice have been the most effective way for me to understand myself, take control of my life, and become a more compassionate and responsible person.
 I have regained my sense of humanity.
 I hope to continue developing through my practice so that I may step lightly throughout life, causing no harm to anyone or the environment.
-I look forward to the day that I can practice with the support of a sangha.
+I look forward to the day I can practice with the support of a sangha.
 It can sometimes be tough to practice alone.
 But then again, I can always look at my stack of books and I see that I have friends helping me along the path and reminding me that I’m not alone.